NikitaBonachev/http-api-files/README.md

 ## Testing

  PHPUnit tests use a local database on your computer, please, write its settings on `config.php` (lines 12-15).
- Then, on terminal from your local machine
+ Then, on the terminal from your local machine:
   ```
   phpunit --coverage-html log/coverage
  ```